lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/factory-method.md

 ## FAQ

-### What’s the advantage of the Factory Method Pattern when you only have one ConcreteCreator?
+### What's the advantage of the Factory Method Pattern when you only have one ConcreteCreator?

 Even when you only have one ConcreteCreator, it's still useful because you are decoupling the creation (implementation) of the product from its use.